 Our grade-school history books claim that the main cause of the war was that U.S. ships trading with Napoleonic France were being hassled by the British.
 This activity did occur, for Britain was at war with Napoleon at the time, and U.S. commerce was aiding France at the time.
 However, the British repealed the orders to search U.S. ships a day before the U.S. declared war.
 Granted, communication was slow at the time, and the U.S. did not learn of the fact until five weeks later.
 But why, if this was the case, did the U.S. remain at war for two and a half years?
-A desire to expand beyond the Appalachian Mountains was one of the primary reasons for going to war against England in 1776 (Britain had declared that no settlers could legally penetrate this barrier), and the country's desire to expand was invoked as justification for wars against Canada, Mexico, Florida and the native Americans throughout the country's early history.
+A desire to expand beyond the Appalachian Mountains was one of the primary reasons for going to war against Britain in 1776 (Britain had declared that no settlers could legally penetrate this barrier), and the country's desire to expand was invoked as justification for wars against Canada, Mexico, Florida and the native Americans throughout the country's early history.
 In 1812, the U.S. attempted to take over Canada, which was still in British hands at the time.
-England would likely have defeated the U.S. swiftly had had they not also been involved in war in Europe.
+Britain would likely have defeated the U.S. swiftly had had they not also been involved in war in Europe.

 Anti-war sentiment ran highest in New England, led by the Federalist Party.
 Perkins (see further reading below) notes that upon declaration of war, "In many New England seaports church bells tolled a dirge, shops closed, and ships' flags flew at half-mast.
 Bostonians hissed two prowar congressmen, and another was mobbed at Plymouth."
-Massachusetts Governor Caleb Strong even attempted secret negotiations with England with a plan (supported by Federalists) for New England to secede from the Union!
+Massachusetts Governor Caleb Strong even attempted secret negotiations with Britain with a plan (supported by Federalists) for New England to secede from the Union!

 U.S. leaders were confident of easily taking over our neighbor to the north.
 William Eustis, the U.S. Secretary for War declared: "We can take the Canadas without soldiers, we have only to send officers into the province and the people . . . will rally round our standard."
 John C. Calhoun claimed that "In four weeks from the time that a declaration of war is heard on our frontier, the whole of Canada will be in our possession."
 James Madison similarly proclaimed that "[t]he acquisition of Canada this year will be a mere matter of marching," and Henry Clay boasted, "I trust I shall not be deemed presumptuous when I state that I verily believe that the militia of Kentucky are alone competent to place Montreal and Upper Canada at your feet."